secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/_index.md

 The Community Programs team is the DRI for establishing community program requirements and benefits.
 As each of these programs provides free, unlimited seats of GitLab Ultimate to qualifying applicants (in addition to other benefits), the Community Programs team also oversees the entitlement process.
 As part of this work, the team leads community outreach efforts, marketing activities, and other strategic engagements (which may include serving on foundation boards, building partnerships, creating enablement and marketing content, delivering public presentations and learning sessions, and sponsoring events).
-We continually strive to be thought leaders in each respective community.
+We strive to be thought leaders in each respective community.

 ## Meet the programs